 Visit the Warwick Castle: A day trip from London

 If you’re interested in visiting an authentic castle while in London, and you’re traveling with kids, I would recommend visiting Warwick Castle.
 This is an authentic castle that has been turned into a tourist attraction and is perfect for families.
 It is laid back, picturesque, and had lots of exciting things going on when we visited.
-We went with our 4 and 7 year olds, and they were the perfect ages to enjoy Warwick Castle.
+We went with our 4 and 7-year-olds, and they were the perfect ages to enjoy Warwick Castle.

 There are tons of activities for youth such as trying archery and playing medieval games.
-There are also things little kids will be able to enjoy like an amazing bird show with many kind of raptors, peacocks wandering the grounds, or watching the launch of a flaming cannonball.
+There are also things little kids will be able to enjoy like an amazing bird show with many kinds of raptors, peacocks wandering the grounds, or watching the launch of a flaming cannonball.
 There are suits of armor, arrow slits, stained glass windows, English gardens, and more.

 Different tours and shows are available, based on the interests and ages of your children, such as the Dungeon tour for a more gruesome experience with older kids and teens, or the Dragon Slayer show for family entertainment.

 Travel tip: Take the train from Paddington station in central London.
-The train journey is under 2 hours, goes through beautiful English country side, and Warwick Station is a fun 1 mile walk from the castle, through the town.
-The town itself is quaint, if you want to see old England.
+The train journey is under 2 hours, goes through beautiful English countryside, and Warwick Station is a fun 1-mile walk from the castle, through the town.
+The town itself is quaint if you want to see old England.